bwide/CollectionNode/README.md

 github "bwide/BWCollectionView" ~> 1.0
 ```

+Now:

-All you need to do now is to run `carthage update` and drag `BWCollectionView.framework` into your Xcode project
+1. On your project folder, run `carthage update`
+1. On your application target, drag `BWCollectionView.framework` into your Xcode project `Embedded Binaries`
+1. On your application target's `Build Phases`, click the "+" icon and choose “New Copy Files Phase”.
+1. Click the “Destination” drop-down menu and select “Products Directory”.
+1. Add the dSYM file to this list.

 ## usage